 Baccalaureate degree — From a regionally accredited institution of higher learning, with a minimum undergraduate GPA of 3.000 (on a 4.000 scale).

 Video Essay — Describe your motivation, interests, life experiences, and biggest challenge overcome as a creative person related to your desire to pursue a professional career in game development, uploaded to our online portfolio site.
-Applicants should explain why one of their portfolio pieces is a good/interesting/skillful piece of work. *Applicants to the production specialization should also address the motivation behind their interest in pursuing a career as a game producer, a description of their understanding of the role of a producer, and the ways in which they would impact the industry as a producer.
+Applicants should explain why one of their portfolio pieces is a good/interesting/skillful piece of work.
+The applicant must be shown in the video speaking to the camera for some or all of the essay. *An applicant to the production specialization should also describe their understanding of the role of a video game producer and why they believe they would be well-suited to the role, including examples demonstrating leadership skills used in a team environment.

 References — Upload contact information for two references to our online portfolio site.
 These should be non-family members who can attest to your aptitude and skill level, such as past professors, supervisors, or employers.
 We will only contact your references should we have questions about your application and background.